Low-exposure, high-quality multimodal speckle X-ray imaging via an intrinsic gradient-flow approach: Methods

 \subsection{Numerical Implementation}

-The GF-MIST algorithm was implemented in MATLAB (version 2023b).
-An example of how to implement GF-MIST can be found at \cite{GF-MIST}.
+Our developed GF-MIST algorithm was implemented in MATLAB (version 2023b), with the script and test data openly available at \cite{GF-MIST}.
 For this carbon fibre sample, we assumed it to be single-material under 25 keV X-ray illumination and therefore had a $\gamma$ value of $2600$, which was computed from the TS imaging calculator \citep{AAA}.
 The transmission was then initially approximated using the TIE-derived solution (Eq.~\eqref{Pavlov}).
-The overdetermined system of linear equations generated by twenty instances of Eqs.~\eqref{linearequation1}-\eqref{linearequation2} was solved with Tikhonov-regularised QR decomposition using a Tikhonov parameter of $4.6\times10^{-5}$, determined using the L-curve method \citep{HansenOLeary1993}.
+The overdetermined system of linear equations generated by twenty instances of Eqs.~\eqref{linearequation1}-\eqref{linearequation2} (totalling 40) was solved with Tikhonov-regularised QR decomposition using a Tikhonov parameter of $4.6\times10^{-5}$, determined using the L-curve method \citep{Hansen_O’Leary_1993}.
 To then consider dark-field effects, thereby correcting for scatter-induced image blur, the transmission was updated using Eq.~\eqref{pavlovextend}.
 The dark-field and phase-shift were then extracted using Eqs.~\eqref{D} and \eqref{phi} using the updated transmission.